-The objective of this course is to introduce PhD students to fundamental aspects of academic life and equip them with essential skill for a successful research career.
-The course also seeks to provide an arena in which PhD students of different fields and meet and develop fruitful peer relationships that can support them throughout the PhD journey.
+The objective of this course is to introduce PhD students to fundamental aspects of academic life and equip them with essential skills for a successful research career.
+The course also seeks to provide an arena in which PhD students from different fields can meet and develop fruitful peer relationships that support them throughout their PhD journeys.

 At the end of the course, students:

-- Have a good understanding of what is involved in the academic craft, crucial values in academic integrity, how academic publishing works, and how to be productive writers.
+- Have good understanding of what is involved in the academic craft, crucial values of academic integrity, how academic publishing works, and how to be productive writers.

 - Have acquired knowledge of different approaches for searching, assessing and managing literature and secondary research data.

-- Have an overview of best practices for managing research data and how to write a data management plan.
+- Have an overview of best practices for managing research data and writing a data management plan.

-- Are able to critically interpret a range of bibliometric indicators in academic sources, and identify markers of predatory publishing.
+- Are able to critically interpret a range of bibliometric indicators in academic sources, and identify signs of predatory publishing.

-- Can differentiate different purposes of literature reviews, match these purposes with different types of reviews, undertake searches in databased, and use reference management software.
+- Can differentiate different purposes of literature reviews, match these purposes with different types of reviews, undertake searches in databases, and use reference management software.

 - Can identify different characteristics in research data (personal data, sensitive data, data that is protected by intellectual property rights, FAIR and open data) and are able to adequately plan the data management approaches for their own projects.